-The Research Committee reviews the application and makes recommendations to the Senior Vice President for Academic Affairs.
+The Research Committee reviews the application and makes recommendations to the Provost.
+All funds will be made available on July 15.

 The proposal should provide the Research Committee with the information necessary for evaluation.
 It is important that the applicant provide complete and specific information about the project itself, its importance to the applicant's professional life, and its value to the university.
 The proposal should use language that clearly communicates to a committee of people not in that person's discipline the subject matter, the plan, and the methods involved.
 The following information in clearly labeled sections and paginated contiguously for the whole document is required: